 Oh, well.
 You’ll probably also smell like meat and cheese after you enjoy this quaff made with Old Forester 100 proof bourbon, Wisconsin maple demerara syrup, trinity and blackstrap bitters and a whiff of cedar smoke.
 After all, it’s served up with a festive garnish of a cheese curd and a Slim Jim.

 You’ll look so nice in your purpley holiday dress sipping on this warming tipple made with Jameson Caskmates Stout Edition Irish Whisky spiked with Stone Creek coffee and single bean origin hot cacao.
-It’s ultra creamy thanks to a bit of oat milk and chipotle cacao and cherry bark vanilla bitters offer complexity.
-It's topped off with house-made whipped cream, rainbow sprinkles and mini marshmallows.
+It’s ultra creamy thanks to a bit of oat milk.
+And the chipotle cacao and cherry bark vanilla bitters offer complexity.
+It's literally overflowing with house-made whipped cream, rainbow sprinkles and mini marshmallows.

-Everyone’s a member of the cotton-headed ninny muggins club when they sip on this gin and juice.
-Ford’s gin meets fresh lemon juice and winter-spiced cranberry in this cocktail enhanced by Jamaican #1 bitters, Spanish Reserva Cava and a topping of cotton candy painstakingly harvested from the sea of twirly-swirly gumdrops.
+Everyone’s a member of the cotton-headed ninny muggins club when they sip on this creation.
+Gin meets fresh lemon juice and winter-spiced cranberry in this cocktail enhanced by Jamaican #1 bitters, Spanish Reserva Cava and a topping of cotton candy painstakingly harvested from the sea of twirly-swirly gumdrops.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.